 This could also happen with naturally occurring bacteria in your body that become imbalanced.
 These bacteria lead to an infection and cause inflammation.

 Cystitis does not always come from an infection.
 For example, certain medicines and hygiene products can also cause inflammation.

 Treatment for cystitis depends on its underlying cause.
 Most cases of cystitis are acute, or occur suddenly.
 Interstitial cystitis cases are chronic, or long term.

 Cystitis can affect anyone, but it occurs most often in women.

-- a strong urge to urinate frequently
+- frequent urge to urinate

 - cloudy or strong-smelling urine